vigiloauth/vigilo/docs/user_guide/identity/endpoints/auth_handler/ropc_grant.md

 ---

 **Description:**
-This endpoint implements the OAuth 2.0 client credentials flow, allowing authenticated clients to obtain an access and refresh token for machine-to-machine communication.
+This endpoint implements the OAuth 2.0 resource owner password credentials flow, allowing authenticated clients to obtain an access token for machine-to-machine communication.

 ---

 ## Notes for Developers
-- This implementation follows the OAuth 2.0 specification (RFC 6749) for the client credentials grant type.
 - The client must be authenticated using HTTP Basic Authentication.
 - The token is returned with `Cache-Control: no-store` to prevent caching of sensitive tokens.
 - All error responses follow the OAuth 2.0 error response format.